klp1130/Crud_Hooks/README.md

 # edit Toggle
 "use a ternary operation to check if the editing state is true or not.
 If true, show the edit form.
 If false, show the add form. "

+# Effect Hook
+initially when editing a user and trying to switch to another user, nothing would happen.
+The component was already open and although the state on the parent as changed it was not registered down to the props.
+Use effect came into use here.
+I let the EditUSerForm component know the props have changed, which I had done with componentDidOpdate.

+    useEffect(() => {
+  setUser(props.currentUser)
+}, [props])

+Here a callbacl function was created that updates the user state with the new prop thats being sent through. with Effect hook we can pass [props] through to le it know we are watching the props.